NVIDIA/warp/README.md

 USD files can be viewed or rendered inside NVIDIA [Omniverse](https://developer.nvidia.com/nvidia-omniverse-platform), Pixar's UsdView, Blender, or in Preview on macOS.

+## Testing

+Built-in unit tests can be run from the command-line as follows:

+    python -m warp.tests

 ## Omniverse